shoto2000/keySoftware/README.md

 <h1 align="center"> Key-Software - Product Listing</h1>

 ## Description
-A Mini Product Listing Page to perform simple CRUD operations creted with 2 Simple Entities Product and Category with OneToMany Mapping and Implemented Prontend also.
+A Mini Product Listing Page to perform simple CRUD operations creted with 2  Entities Product and Category with OneToMany Mapping and Implemented Frontend also.

 80% of Backend Code is covered with UnitTesting